davesnuthouse/redDKP/README.md

 19. Improve EE use.
 20. Improve RL tools so you can manually select who to give points to?
 21. (Done) Update class/role icons to match the classes but still work on info
+22. Button on ML scoreboard for filter to raid

 Known Bugs: